NCIOCPL/wcms-percussion-tools/MaintenanceScripts/_README.txt

 from the Windows command prompt as "powershell ./ScriptName.ps1"

+cdeBackup.ps1		Creates a back up of the CDE code folders.

 cdeDeploy.ps1		Deploys CDE code from a set of per-site folders to the matching Preview
 					and Live sites.